GPU-Accelerated Belief Propagation for Program Analysis

-Beyond domain-specific applications, \citet{zhou2024pgmax} implement LBP using JAX~\cite{jax2018github}, enabling GPU acceleration for general-purpose LBP.
-In contrast to their work, our method supports sophisticated update strategies and a more efficient BP algorithm.
+Beyond domain-specific applications, \citet{zhou2024pgmax} implement BP using JAX~\cite{jax2018github}, enabling GPU acceleration for general PGMs.
+Compared to their work, our approach supports more sophisticated update strategies and a more efficient BP algorithm.
 Randomized Belief Propagation~\cite{merwe2019message} randomly selects a subset of messages to update in each iteration, effectively balancing convergence behavior and parallel efficiency.
 In contrast, our approach supports a broader range of update strategies and can be easily adapted to incorporate their update strategy.

-Another body of related work focuses on system-level optimizations~\cite{yang2006real, vineet2008cudacuts, liang2009hardware, grauer2010optimizing}.
-These approaches exploit characteristics of computer vision tasks to optimize memory usage and bandwidth utilization, and to efficiently leverage registers and shared memory for improved performance.
-However, due to the more irregular and complex graph structures prevalent in program analysis, the techniques from these works cannot be directly transferred to our setting.
-While system-level optimization is not the primary focus of this paper, exploring deeper optimizations on top of our method remains a promising direction for future research.

-\textbf{Scheduling Strategies for Message Passing.} This work focuses specifically on scheduling strategies for message passing on GPUs. \citet{remero2012sequential} designed a specialized parity-check matrix for LDPC codes to enable LBP to retain the benefits of sequential updating while exploiting GPU parallelism.
-However, this approach is limited to LDPC code decoding.
-In contrast, our method also strikes a balance between parallelism and sequential updating, but is applicable to arbitrary probabilistic graphical models.